openedx/docs.openedx.org/source/educators/references/course_development/create_problem.rst

   options by using a graphical user interface.
 For more information, see :ref:`PA Create an ORA Assignment`.

-* For drag and drop problem types, you build an interactive assessment in a customized interface in which you define areas that learners can drag into target zones on a background image.
+* For drag-and-drop problem types, you build an interactive assessment in a customized interface in which you define areas that learners can drag into target zones on a background image.
 For more information, see :ref:`Creating a Drag and Drop Problem`.